October 2, 2024 · 22 mins read

 The first action you should take is to request a credit report from a known credit bureau.
 In India, this can be done through agencies that include CIBIL, Experian, Equifax, or CRIF High Mark.
 Once a year, each Bureau permits members to receive one credit report for free, thus enabling members to check their credit.
 When a low score has indeed been diagnosed, it is recommended to conduct an inquiry regarding several bureaus, as some agencies may have this information in slightly different ways.

 Thoroughly Review Each Section of the Report Once a credit report is acquired, every portion has to be scrutinized thoroughly.
-A credit report can have these sections: Personal Information: This section encompasses data such as an individual's name, address, age, telephone numbers, and other contact details.
+A credit report can have these sections: Personal Information: This section encompasses information such as an individual's name, address, age, telephone numbers, and other contact details.
 Errors in this section, such as a name in the wrong format or an address that does not belong to the individual, could be very frustrating and cause misreporting to occur.

 This section comprises the details of all active and closed accounts that the person currently holds in favour of credit institutions, including mortgages, credit cards, and loans.
 It gives the credit limit, balance due and how regular the individual is with payments made regarding that specific account.